preterag/pipecdn/README.md

 ## Updating the Binary

-When a new version of the Pipe PoP binary is available, you can update it using the update_binary.sh script:
+When a new version of the Pipe PoP (Points of Presence) binary is available, you can update it using the update_binary.sh script:

 ```bash
 ./update_binary.sh BINARY_URL